LuisCristovao/Experiments/NewSite/one_page_site/ReadMe.txt

     [
         {
             "id":"id": array index number,
-            "main id": id from the table with all projects(foreing key), "title":"X",
+            "blog id": id from the table with all projects(foreing key), "title":"X",
             "type":"blog or project".
             "short description":"x",